DynamoDS/DesignScript/LanguageSpec.md

 def foo(x) {
     z = 3;          // "z" is local variable
     return = x + y; // “x” is parameter
-                    // waring: “y” is not defined
+                    // error: “y” is not defined
 }

 [Imperative](x) {
-    x = 3;              // error: "x" is not allowed to be assigned twice n = 4;              // the VM ensures “m” finally is 4 return = x + y + m; // error: "y" is not defined yet }
+    x = 3;          // "x" is not the "x" defined outside.
+                    // OK to change its value
+}
 ```